World’s smoothest cross-border mobility and daily life through digitalisation

 Prime Minister Marin's Government Programme notes that the Nordic countries must become the world’s best integrated area and that Finland will aim to further facilitate the movement of citizens between the Nordic countries.
 According to a shared vision adopted by the Nordic Prime Ministers in 2019 (Our Vision 2030), the Nordic countries will be the most sustainable and integrated region in the world in 2030.
 This objective is served by cooperation within the Nordic Council of Ministers.

-In the presidency project, an information exchange model will be developed through service and data packages for situations and events associated with the cross-border mobility of people.
-The project will look at information exchanges and data mobility from the perspective of people leading a cross-border daily life, in particular through the following three themes:
+In the presidency project, a data exchange model will be developed through service and data packages for situations and events associated with the cross-border mobility of people.
+The project will look at data exchanges and data mobility from the perspective of people leading a cross-border daily life, in particular through the following three themes:

 - Studying in another Nordic country or the Baltic region